To understand Senator Harry Reid, you must look to the small mining town of Searchlight, Nevada.

 Harry Reid returned to his private law practice for a few years, and, in 1982, won the first of two terms in the United States House of Representatives.
 In the House, he championed issues important to Nevada families, introducing the Taxpayer Bill of Rights as well as legislation to protect Nevada’s wilderness.

 He was elected to the U.S. Senate in 1986, and re-elected in 1992, 1998, 2004, and 2010.
-He has served as the chairman or senior Democratic member on several important committees and subcommittees, and is currently the Senate Majority Leader.
+He has served as the chairman or senior Democratic member on several important committees and subcommittees, and is currently the Senate Democratic Leader.

 Harry Reid is a tireless worker, and it isn’t unusual for him to be the first Senator to arrive at the Capitol in the morning and the last to go home at night.